Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 2 Desember 2025 13.46.34 UTC
+- WIB: Selasa, 2 Desember 2025 14.31.35 UTC
-- WITA: Selasa, 2 Desember 2025 14.46.34 UTC
+- WITA: Selasa, 2 Desember 2025 15.31.35 UTC
-- WIT: Selasa, 2 Desember 2025 15.46.34 UTC
+- WIT: Selasa, 2 Desember 2025 16.31.35 UTC

 Kutipan Inspiratif:
-"Success and failure are both part of life.
-Both are not permanent."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: success
+Kategori: technology